 | Best scenario | Low FMV, long hold | High FMV (locks in cost basis for LTCG) |

 Key difference: With ISOs, exercising triggers AMT (not regular income tax).
 With NSOs, exercising triggers ordinary income tax immediately.
 ISOs have more upside if you can manage AMT and hold for 1+ year.
+For a deeper breakdown of how the two option types are taxed, read our ISO vs NSO comparison.

 The 83(b) Election for Early Exercise